angela-d/devdom/README.md

 # Devdom Virtualhost Generator for Linux Desktop
 ###### *dev*elopment  *dom*ains

-Devdom is a command-line tool that was inspired by the simplicity of Valet on Mac, so I wanted to bring the same functionality to my local development environment on Linux, without actually having to bring in any additional components like dnsmasq -- so it is in no way a replacement for the [Valet Linux Project](https://github.com/cpriego/valet-linux).
+Devdom is a command-line tool that was inspired by the simplicity of Valet on Mac.

+I wanted to bring the same functionality to my local development environment on Linux, without actually having to bring in any additional components like dnsmasq -- so it is in no way a replacement for the [Valet Linux Project](https://github.com/cpriego/valet-linux).

 ### Devdom is a beta release.